supermarsx/smsgate/readme.md

 smsgate is a small time, two piece portal software to receive messages from your android phone and forward them to a HTTP API and view them on a browser anywhere.
 This piece of software was created with the premise of several people in different locations being able to access the latest received messages from an android phone.
 A very common use case of this is for several people to access two step verification codes, single one time codes for different types of applications.

 smsgate is divided in two parts: `smsgate` the Next.js + WebSocket server and `smsrelay3` the native Android (Kotlin) application.
-The Android app listens for SMS in the background and foreground, forwards messages to the server, and optionally maintains a WebSocket presence connection.
+The Android app listens for SMS in the background and foreground, forwards messages to syncserver, and maintains heartbeat + SIM inventory updates.
 The server interfaces with the browser client using WebSockets so connected users see incoming messages in real time.

 ## Visual Demo